-- During student led conferences teachers disemilate materials and information on how parents can help with student achievement. - Woodland Joint Unified School District provides a variety of training and workshops to assist parents.
+- During student led conferences teachers disseminate materials and information on how parents can help with student achievement. - Throughout the year we provide Parent Academy Workshops, newsletters, videos, etc. to support parents in helping their students to succeed. - Woodland Joint Unified School District provides a variety of training and workshops to assist parents.